alsalafiyyah/alsalafiyyah.github.io/_posts/knowledge/2020-10-12-duties-of-teachers.md

 Another most important means to acquiring knowledge is Taqwa (fear and wariness of offending Allah) and being mindful of Allah in all circumstances.
 Allah (Glorified and Exalted be He) says: "**And whosoever fears Allâh and keeps his duty to Him, He will make a way for him to get out (from every difficulty).
 And He will provide him from (sources) he never could imagine.**" [Al-talaq: 2-3]

 It is well known that acquiring knowledge is the best provision, as it takes people out of the narrowness and darkness of ignorance to the wideness and light of knowledge.
-Allah (Exalted be He) says: "**...and whosoever fears Allâh and keeps his duty to Him, He will make his matter easy for him.**" [Al-talaq: 4]
+Allah (Exalted be He) says: "**...and whosoever fears Allâh and keeps his duty to Him, He will make his matter easy for him.**" [Al-Talaq: 4]

 Undoubtedly, one of the greatest gifts of ease and facility one can be blessed with from Allah is acquiring beneficial knowledge, because through the obtained knowledge a student of Shari'ah can understand the ways to good and salvation that are not easy for an ignorant person to understand.
 Allah (Glorified be He) says: "**O you who believe!
 If you obey and fear Allâh, He will grant you Furqân [(a criterion to judge between right and wrong), or (Makhraj, i.e. a way for you to get out from every difficulty)], and will remove from you your sins, and forgive you**" [Al-Anfal: 29]

 The word Furqan is best interpreted to mean the beneficial knowledge that can differentiate between truth and falsehood, guidance and misguidance, deviation and rectitude.
 The more knowledge a student gains, the more fear of Allah they have, and the more they shall honor the sacred Ordinances of Allah; therefore, it serves them as the criterion to distinguish the truth from the falsehood.
-Allah (Glorified be He) says: "**It is those who have knowledge among His slaves that (most) fear Allâh.**" [fatir: 28]
+Allah (Glorified be He) says: "**It is those who have knowledge among His slaves that (most) fear Allâh.**" [Fatir: 28]

 He (Glorified and Exalted be He) also says: "**Verily, those who fear their Lord unseen (i.e. they do not see Him, nor His punishment in the Hereafter), theirs will be forgiveness and a great reward (i.e. Paradise).**" [Al-Mulk: 12]